mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 #### Hide the descendant count

-You can use the `hideDescendantCount` property of the `groupingColDef` to hide the amount of descendant of a grouping row.
+Use the `hideDescendantCount` property of the `groupingColDef to hide the number of descendants of a grouping row.

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingHideDescendantCount.js", "bg": "inline", "defaultCodeOpen": false}}

+### Disable the row grouping

+#### For all columns

+You can disable row grouping by setting `disableRowGrouping` prop to true.

+It will disable all the features related to the row grouping, even if a model is provided.

+{{"demo": "pages/components/data-grid/group-pivot/RowGroupingDisabled.js", "bg": "inline", "defaultCodeOpen": false}}

+#### For some columns

+In case you need to disable grouping on specific column(s), set the `groupable` property on the respective column definition (`GridColDef`) to `false`.
+In the example below, the `director` column can not be grouped.
+And in all example, the `title` and `gross` columns can not be grouped.

+{{"demo": "pages/components/data-grid/group-pivot/RowGroupingColDefCanBeGrouped.js", "bg": "inline", "defaultCodeOpen": false}}

-### Complex grouping value
+### Using 'keyGetter' for complex grouping value

-In most scenarios, when you need to handle complex values, you provide a `valueGetter` property to your column definition.
+In most scenarios, to handle complex values (e.g. nested structures), a `valueGetter` property must be provided to the column definition to convert it into a simple value.
-But sometimes, you need to keep the object format for the `renderCell` property and thus can not convert it to a serializable value in `valueGetter`.
+But sometimes, you may want to keep the value in its raw format, to be used in a custom cell renderer, and thus using a value getter is not possible.

-You can then provide a `keyGetter` property in your column definition to convert this object into a serializable value.
+In this case, pass a `keyGetter` property to the column definition to convert this object into a serializable value.

 ```ts
 const columns: GridColumns = [